 - If you want to walk on the sands outside take some cornstarch in a small baggie to use to get the sand off your feet otherwise it will be an uncomfortable walk with sand in your shoes.

-- Don’t bother with the Mere Poulard cookies they are half price off the island.
+- Don’t bother with the Mere Poulard cookies they are half-price off the island.

 - If you want to see the Mont lit up at night purchase your tickets in advance.

-Mont St Michel at night
+Can I visit Mont St Michel at night?

 Since 2018, Mont-Saint-Michel has lit up at dusk throughout the summer.
 Make your way through the maze of monastic buildings, watch the ‘Chronicles of the Mount’ night show, and enjoy an evening of mystery, contemplation and spirituality.

-At sunset, the doors of the Abbey of the are flung open and visitors are treated to a spectacle of state-of-art light and sound effects, video projections, and 14 audio-visual presentations in each of the chambers of the Abbey, all as part of the ‘Chronicles of the Mount’ night show that takes place throughout the summer.
+At sunset, the doors of the Abbey are flung open and visitors are treated to a spectacle of state-of-art light and sound effects, video projections, and 14 audio-visual presentations in each of the chambers of the Abbey, all as part of the ‘Chronicles of the Mount’ night show that takes place throughout the summer.
 Tickets for this event are €15 and are purchased separately here.

 History of Mont St Michel

-In the 6th century, the island was first inhabited by hermits which historians believe were Celtic monks drawn to the solitariness of the island.
+In the 6th century, the island was first inhabited by hermits who historians believe were Celtic monks drawn to the solitariness of the island.
 Originally called Mont Tombe, in 710, Mont Tombe was officially renamed Mont Saint Michel au péril de la Mer (“Mont-Saint-Michel at the peril of the sea).

 It was renamed by Charlemagne who chose Saint Michael as the symbolic protector of his Empire in the 9th century, and he shortened the name of the island to Mont-Saint-Michel.
 The Mont enjoyed a period of stability under Charlemagne’s rule and became a place of prayer and study.

-The legend of the Abbeys founding begins in 708, The Bishop of Avranches (a nearby town) had a dream in which the archangel Michael appeared to him and told him to build a church on the Mont.
+The legend of the Abbey’s founding begins in 708, The Bishop of Avranches (a nearby town) had a dream in which the archangel Michael appeared to him and told him to build a church on the Mont.
 The Bishop did not follow the angel’s instructions and Michael appeared to him three times.
 On the fourth and final visit – since the Bishop was not yet convinced to take on this mission, Michael pressed his finger into Aubert’s forehead and repeated his order.

 Aubert awoke the next morning to find that the archangel had burned a hole in his head.
 He needed no further convincing!
 In late 709, a small church was built and devoted to Archangel Michael.

 If any of you have watched HBO’s Vikings TV series you may remember the character Rollo, Ragnar’s brother who stayed in France and became a Christian.
-Rollo reigned over Normandy until around 928 and he was a supporter of the Mont and helped fight with the wars taking place in Normandy and Brittany.
+Rollo reigned over Normandy until around 928 and he was a supporter of the Mont and helped fight the wars taking place in Normandy and Brittany.
 It was Rollo who arranged for the damaged buildings to be repaired after the battles.

 Rollo asked the monks to return to the Island and he and his heirs continued to provide financial support over the years.
 Sadly though as usual money corrupts and the monks became a tad avaricious and began using their Christian ‘powers’ to help the local Nobles who of course had to pay for these heavenly favours.